220-141 CONCEPTS OF BUSINESS 3 cr

 Introduction to the organization and operation of the business enterprise system in the American economic system and in a global economy; surveying management, marketing, production, accounting, finance, administrative support, and risk management; career exploration for those in the process of selecting a career; utilizes microcomputer in quantifying business decisions.
 This course is open to all who have not completed or are currently enrolled in three or more courses from the business and economics area.

-The course provides a comprehensive overview of technology solutions for the organizational and end-user environment, including software packages, operating systems, and hardware considerations.
-Students will analyze, select, and evaluate computer software and hardware to address business needs.
-The course also emphasizes the development of business applications using various computer software packages.
+The course provides a comprehensive overview of technology solutions for the organizational and end-user environment including software, operating systems and hardware considerations.

 220-344 CONSUMER EDUCATION AND PERSONAL FINANCE 3 cr

 Study for managing personal and household resources; utilizing sources of consumer information and protection; handling the continuous decisions encountered with personal finance relative to goals, financial analysis, insurances, income taxes, borrowing, banking, housing, household operation, savings, investments; utilizes the microcomputer and compound interest tables in the decision process.

 220-347 NETWORK ADMINISTRATION FOR THE END-USER3 cr

 This course is designed to give students an overview of networking technologies, including a strong foundation in local area network administration.
 Conceptual components of the course will be taught through lecture, discussion, case study, and hands-on components.

 Prereq: 220-255 and Business Education major or Computer End-User Technologies/Office Systems major or minor.

 220-348 MICROCOMPUTER APPLICATIONS FOR THE SMALL BUSINESS 3 cr